Easy Tips to Optimize Lead Management

 In reaction to these responses, CSO Insights offered some advice for how to improve upon the grim lead management figures.

-- Lead Prioritization: determine whether or not the lead is sales-ready, then pass them on to the rep. If the lead is not sales-ready, determine whether or not it is marketing-ready with the potential to be sales-ready.
-If there is no potential for sales-readiness determine whether or not the lead should be dropped so as not to waste time and resources.
+Determine whether or not the lead is sales-ready, then pass them on to the rep. If the lead is not sales-ready, determine whether or not it is marketing-ready with the potential to be sales-ready.
+If there is no potential for sales readiness determine whether or not the lead should be dropped so as not to waste time and resources.

 Have advice for optimizing lead management?
 Tried Yesware and want to share your experience?
 Post in the comments!